NathanUrwin/cookiecutter-git/README.md

 `author_name` | Your full name, including first and last names, titles, and possibly even your middle name.
 This will go under *Core Contributor* in **AUTHORS.md**.
 `author_email` | The email address you want associated with the repository.
 This will go under *Core Contributor* in **AUTHORS.md**.
 `git_username` | Your local git and `remote_provider` (see below) account username.
 This will be used for all git-based actions.
-`repo_namespace` | The namespace where the repository will live, which can be a user or organization, group, or team (depending on the `remote_provider`).
-This will only be used if `remote_repo` (see below) is `yes`.
+`git_ignore` | A comma-separated values list of preset templates of files for git to ignore.
+See the [gitignore.io README](https://github.com/joeblau/gitignore.io#list) for a complete list of available values.
+This will be used to generate the **.gitignore** file.
 `repo_slug` | The repository name which should only contain alphanumeric characters and dashes.
 This will be the local, top-level directory name, the remote repo endpoint, and the *H1* in the **README.md**.
 `repo_description` | A short description about the repository.
 This will be the remote description setting, and the content under the *H1* in the **README.md**.
 `remote_repo` | A `yes` or `no` choice on whether or not a remote repository is automatically created for you.
 This option is the main reason for *cookiecutter-git*, so the default choice is `yes`.
+`remote_namespace` | The namespace where the repository will live, which can be a user or organization, group, or team (depending on the `remote_provider`).
+This will only be used if `remote_repo` is `yes`.
 `remote_provider` | A choice between `bitbucket.org`, `github.com`, and `gitlab.com`.
 This will only be used if `remote_repo` is `yes`, and defaults to `github.com`.
 `remote_protocol` | A choice between the `https` and `ssh` protocols. `https` is the default, since those using `ssh` qualify as power users and should be able to handle setting up a [cookiecutter user config](https://cookiecutter.readthedocs.io/en/latest/advanced/user_config.html).
 `make_dirs` | A comma-separated values list of directory names.
 Directories will be made with a **.gitkeep** file, so they will be added to the initial commit.
 Nested dirs work if the system path separator is correct!
-`gitignore` | A comma-separated values list of preset templates of files for git to ignore.
-See the [gitignore.io README](https://github.com/joeblau/gitignore.io#list) for a complete list of available values.
-This will be used to generate the **.gitignore** file.
+`copyright_holder` | The individual or company that holds the intellectual property copyright.
+This will be used in the **LICENSE** file, rather than the `author_name`.
 `license` | The software license for the repository.
 This will be used to generate the **LICENSE** and **NOTICE** files, and determines how end users can ultimately use your source code.
-`copyright_holder` | The individual or company that holds the intellectual property copyright.
-This will be used in the **LICENSE** file, rather than the `author_name`.

 ## Resources